dhanushkr/Traffic_Sign_Classifier/writeup_template.md

 ![alt text](/new/arrow.png) ![alt text](/new/rightarrow.png) ![alt text](/new/image.png)
 ![alt text](/new/speed30.png) ![alt text](/new/truck.png)

-The first image might be difficult to classify because ...
+The images are needed to be resized to (32,32,3), applied grayscale and normalized before feeding to the model

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).